zephyrtronium/xirho/xmath/README.md

 Package xmath provides mathematics routines convenient to xirho and its components.

-Currently, this only provides the RNG implementation.
+Currently, this provides the RNG implementation and some helpers for coordinate systems.